Meet our team

 Mark is semi-retired.
 His main business interests included construction (focusing on excavations), quarrying, and investments in a variety of business opportunities.
 Mark has also served as a director on the Powell River Chamber of Commerce and many other organizations.
 He also continues to serve as a member of the Powell River Community Forest and the Community Advisory Committee for the local Forestry Industry.

 Claudio della Maestro

 Andre has more than 33 years of experience in the mining and construction industries.
-Since 199l he has been an independent mining and civil engineering consultant.
-He has extensive project and construction management as well as construction claims resolution experience with a wide range of mining, hydroelecctric, heavy civil and industrial construction projects in the Americas, Africa, Australia and Europe.
+Since 1991, he has been an independent mining and civil engineering consultant.
+He has extensive project and construction management experience as well as construction claims resolution experience with a wide range of mining, hydroelectric, heavy civil and industrial construction projects in the Americas, Africa, Australia and Europe.

 He is fluent in English, French and Spanish and has a working knowledge of Portuguese.
 He graduated from the University of Montreal (Ecole Polytechnique) in 1983 with a Bachelor of Mining Engineering.
 He is currently president of his own engineering firm.

 As an educator, politician and agriculturist, Gordon has led a travelled life.
 Born in Vancouver, schooled in Africa and educated in North America, he became Professor of Economic Geography at Capilano College where he was also President of the Faculty Association.
 He earned his BSc from New York State University and his MA in Geography and Resource Management from UBC.

 Politically, he was Leader of the BC Liberal Party from 1987 until 1993.
 Gordon served the BC Government as Minister of Forests, Finance, Employment and Investment, Education and Aboriginal Affairs during the passage of the Nisga’a Treaty.
 Later, he also served the Province as the LNG-Buy BC Advocate.